nrinaudo/kantan.csv/_tut/serializing.md

 ```

 As you can see, we didn't have to turn empty descriptions in `None`, nor call `toString` on non-string values.
 Just line
-the types up correctly and the rest just works out.
+the types up correctly and everything works out.

 We seem to have lost the ability to add a header row, however: it was easy before - a header row is a sequence of
 strings, our data was sequences of strings, we could just stick it in there and the types would work out.
 Not anymore,